corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/hsm-deployment.md

 loginOnce: "true"
 ```

-When starting Corda the environment variables `FXPKCS11_CFG` and `FXPKCS11_MODULE` need to be set as detailed in Futurex’s documentation.
+When starting Corda the environment variables `FXPKCS11_CFG` and `FXPKCS11_MODULE` need to be set as detailed in FutureX’s documentation.
-Corda must be running with the system property `java.library.path` pointing to the directory that contains the FutureX binaries (e.g. `libfxjp11.so` for Linux).
+Corda must be running with the system property `java.library.path` pointing to the directory that contains the FutureX binaries.
+For example, `libfxjp11.so` for Linux.

-Additionaly, The JAR containing the Futurex JCA provider (version 3.1) must be put on the class path, or copied to the node’s `drivers` directory.
+Additionaly, The JAR containing the FutureX JCA provider (version 3.1) must be put on the class path, or copied to the node’s `drivers` directory.
 The following versions should be used for the required FutureX libraries: 3.1 for the PKCS#11 library and 1.17 for the FutureX JCA library.

 ## Azure KeyVault